 Yeah, it's Pearl, Mississippi.

-Uh basically had to run about a half mile total to go and get his gun and bring it back.
+Basically, he had to run about a half mile total to go and get his gun and bring it back.

 And he was able to stop the shooter who was leaving the high school there to go to the middle school across the street in order to continue his attack.

-And fortunately was able to stop him at that point.
+Unfortunately, he was able to stop him at that point.

-But on our website at crime research.org, we have literally dozens of cases in just recent years where police have said that mass public shootings would have been stopped if it wasn't or were stopped because of the presence of a concealed carry permit holder.
+But on our website at crimeresearch.org, we have literally dozens of cases in just recent years where police have said that mass public shootings would have been stopped if it wasn't or were stopped because of the presence of a concealed carry permit holder.

-And the amazing thing is these get maybe a few stories in local media and local media, but they almost never get national news coverage, and the few times they get national news coverage, the media gets it wrong.
+And the amazing thing is these get maybe a few stories in local media and local media, but they almost never get national news coverage.

 Sure.

-Uh for example, in New York, if you want to say compare it to Florida, a citizen has a duty to retreat from attackers if they feel they can safely do so.
+For example, in New York, if you want to say compare it to Florida, a citizen has a duty to retreat from attackers if they feel they can safely do so.

 The law requires I back up.

-It is a to me, it's such an unrealistic expectation, especially if somebody breaks into your own home and has a weapon, and I guess, and then you have to explain to the police that you well, I tried to retreat.
+It is a, to me, it's such an unrealistic expectation, especially if somebody breaks into your own home and has a weapon, and I guess, and then you have to explain to the police that you, well, I tried to retreat.

 Right.

-There was a case where a man had pulled into the parking lot of a grocery store, a robber had attacked him, knocked him to the ground.
+There was a case where a man had pulled into the parking lot of a grocery store.

-The robber knocked him down a third time.
+Again, the robber knocked him down a third time.

-Uh the prosecutors brought a case against him saying that it was possible for him to stole retreat further.
+The prosecutors brought a case against him saying that it was possible for him to stole retreat further.

-But you know, the thing is, this kind of uncertainty about exactly how far it's possible for you to retreat creates uncertainty in people's minds and can endanger their lives.
+But, you know, the thing is, this kind of uncertainty about exactly how far it's possible for you to retreat creates uncertainty in people's minds and can endanger their lives.

-And and the thing is, it's not like you have a license just to go and shoot somebody.
+And the thing is, it's not like you have a license just to go and shoot somebody.

 So if somebody's yelling at you, you just can't pull out your gun and shoot them.